ilya112358/SvenskaJa/README.md

 **Run maintainance (`maintain.exe/.py`) to import the word base from wordbase.txt.
 SQLite wordbase.db is created on the first run.
 You can list, lookup, delete, export entries.
 Add and edit entries through import.**

-**Run practice.exe (`practice.exe/.py`) to improve your Swedish!**
+**Run practice (`practice.exe/.py`) to improve your Swedish!**

 Verb forms practice has a *spaced repetition* feature.
 After a successful exercise the verb is pushed down the queue, after a failed exercise the verb is brought back ahead.
+You have an option to practice forms of non-trivial (not group 1) verbs only.

 Translation practice is a *multiple choice* test.
 Try to recall the translation first then call up choices and choose the right one.